 As the host agency for the South Central Public Health Network, Granite United Way convenes, coordinates, and facilitates a network of partner agencies to address regional public health needs.
-Granite United Way subcontracts with several local partner agencies to lead public health initiatives in the region.
+Granite United Way coordinates the Substance Prevention Misuse and Continuum of Care scope of work and subcontracts with local partners to support the leadership of other public health network initiatives in the region.

 Greater Derry Community Health Services provides leadership for community health planning initiatives in the region.

 Community Health Services is a non-profit organization working to meet the health access needs of vulnerable residents in Derry and the surrounding communities.
 With over two decades of experience, Community Health Services supports individuals to navigate access to direct care services, as well as to health insurance under the Affordable Care Act and the expansion of Medicaid in New Hampshire.